 If your pelvis is out of alignment, quite often, so is your jaw.

-Here’s how that relationship works: The pelvis includes the base of the spine, your sacrum.
-Your jaw — mandible — is near the upper end of your spine, and it has a special relationship with C1 and C2, the uppermost two vertebrae of your spine at the top of your neck.
+Here’s how that relationship works: The back of your pelvis includes the base of your spine, the triangle-shaped sacrum.
+Your jaw — mandible — is near the upper end of your spine, and it has a special relationship with the uppermost two vertebrae at the top of your neck, C1 and C2.

-Because the opening/closing motion of the jaw is both hinging and gliding, the axis of rotation is not in the actual jaw joints but is located between these two vertebrae (Guzay’s theorem — the images show the TMJ and the axis of rotation when with jaw closed — left — and open — right).
+Because the opening/closing motion of the jaw is both hinging and gliding (open your mouth slowly and you can feel it hinge, then glide forward as you open wider), the axis of rotation is not in the actual jaw joints but is located between these two vertebrae, according to Guzay’s theorem (Guzay was an engineer interested in neurology).

 (Image source: The Heart of Listening Volume 2 by Hugh Milne)